kalucki/env-change-runtime/README.md

 # But again...why?

-Sometimes you want to build the application with a specific set of environment variables but then use different environmen variables in the runtime.
+Sometimes you want to build the application with a specific set of environment variables but then use different environment variables in the runtime.
 I was faced with a problem like that and this was the best solution that came to my mind.
-I stumbled upon the same problem on a different project, so I decided to create a small library, just in case it helps someone.
+After some time I stumbled upon the same problem on a different project, so I decided to create a small library, just in case it helps someone and for myself so that I don't need to copy the code again in the future.
-There are other ways of achieving the same goal, but I found that this works well for me.
+There are other, possibly betteer ways of achieving the same goal, but I found that this works well for me.